 Safe to Drink

 Wines in the U.S. are safe to consume.
-Arsenic is a naturally occurring element in air, soil, water and food including fruits, vegetables, grains, juice, wine and other beverages all contain trace amounts of arsenic.
-This is nothing new.
+Arsenic is a naturally occurring element in air, soil, water and food including fruits, vegetables, grains, juice, wine and other beverages.

 Experts Weigh In

 Wines and other foods and beverages from all over the world contain trace levels of arsenic that pose no health risk to consumers.

-The lawsuit alleging that some California wines are unsafe is simply untrue and is not supported by scientific evidence, which led to the case being dismissed by the court.
+The lawsuit alleging that some California wines containing trace amounts of arsenic were unsafe was simply untrue, not supported by scientific evidence, which led to the case being dismissed by the court.